xmhai/techdoc/developer/devtools/maven.md

 ## Concept
-Managing build processes: Compiling, Testing, Reporting, Packaging
+A build framework using plugins to manage build processes: Compiling, Testing, Reporting, Packaging
 - Standard project directory layout (Archetypes, can build own and use as local)
 - Manage dependency
   Handle transitive dependency